thomas4019/thomashansen.me/myblog/content/blog/optimizing-postgres-reads.md

 When performing an index-only scan, PostgreSQL can consult the visibility map.
 If the bit corresponding to a page is set, then PostgreSQL knows that every row on that page is visible to all transactions.
 In such cases, there's no need to fetch the page from the heap to check the visibility of individual rows.
 This can significantly reduce the I/O costs.

 This is why running a [vacuum](https://www.postgresql.org/docs/current/sql-vacuum.html) and updating postgres to run vacuums more frequently help reduce resource usage.

+Also note that each index adds more work for write queries, so the balance between adding a new index and its benefit should be considered.

 ## Conclusion